-MASTER OF SCIENCE IN BUSINESS ADMINISTRATION-MARKETING
+MASTER OF SCIENCE IN BUSINESS ADMINISTRATION WITH A CONCENTRATION IN MARKETING

-Focused Graduate Training in Marketing The Simon School one-year master's program in marketing was designed to equip students with the skills and experience necessary to excel in marketing jobs in a compact, highly focused program.
-Students are likely to take a job related to one of the program's three main emphases: advertising, marketing research, and sales.
+Focused Graduate Training in Marketing

+The Simon School one-year master's program in marketing was designed to equip students with the skills and experience necessary to excel in marketing jobs in a compact, highly focused program.
+Students are likely to take a job related to one of the program's three main emphases: marketing research, consumer insights, advertising, and account management.